Chart Color Schemes

 Population growth drivers in Lockyer Valley - East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Lockyer Valley - East's population was around 24,008 as of November 2025, according to AreaSearch's analysis.
-This figure represents an increase of 2,800 people (13.2%) since the 2021 Census, which reported a population of 21,208.
-The change was inferred from the estimated resident population of 23,498 in June 2024 and an additional 494 validated new addresses since the Census date.
+Lockyer Valley - East's population is approximately 24,405 as of February 2026.
+This figure reflects an increase of 3,197 people since the 2021 Census, which reported a population of 21,208.
+The change was inferred from the estimated resident population of 23,498 in June 2024 and an additional 558 validated new addresses since the Census date.
 This results in a density ratio of 32 persons per square kilometer.
-Lockyer Valley - East's growth rate exceeded both national (8.9%) and state averages, marking it as a region leader.
-Interstate migration contributed approximately 65.9% of overall population gains during recent periods, with all drivers being positive factors.
+Lockyer Valley - East's growth rate of 15.1% since the 2021 census exceeds both the national average (9.9%) and the state average, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 65.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, applying proportional growth weightings for age cohorts based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-By 2041, the area is projected to increase by 6,217 persons, reflecting a total gain of 23.8% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Based on projected demographic shifts, Lockyer Valley - East is forecast to experience significant population increase, with an expected expansion of 6,217 persons by 2041, reflecting a total gain of 21.8% over the 17 years.

 Frequently Asked Questions - Population